bcwaldon/vagrant_devstack/README.md

 ### Step 3: Set up a Box
 This project depends on having an Ubuntu 11.10 box available in VirtualBox with the Guest Additions already installed.
 Run the following command to download a safe base box and make it availble under the name 'oneiric':

-`vag box add oneiric http://images.ansolabs.com/vagrant/oneiric64.box`
+`vagrant box add oneiric http://images.ansolabs.com/vagrant/oneiric64.box`

 If your box has a different name than 'oneiric', make sure you set the `box_name` attribute in your config file.